coding-in-public/coding-in-public/README.md

 # Hey!
 I’m Chris 👋
-I’m a relatively new, self-taught front-end developer who loves to learn through teaching.
-I learn best by teaching and collaborating with others.
+I’m a relatively new self-taught front-end developer who loves to learn through teaching.

 ---
 - 👨‍👩‍👧‍👦 I’m a husband and father (of three kids).